 Agave attenuata is a succulent perennial that forms rosettes of broad, pale green leaves.
 Individual rosettes may reach up to 5 feet (1.5 m) tall and 4 feet (1.2 m) wide.
-Leaves are pliable, ovate-acuminate, up to 28 inches (70 cm) long and up to 6 inches (15 cm) wide.
+Leaves are pliable, ovate-acuminate, up to 28 inches (70 cm) long, and up to 6 inches (15 cm) wide.
 The inflorescence is a dense raceme up to 10 feet (3 m) high, with greenish-yellow flowers.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Gardeners can plant Fox Tail Agave directly in the ground or in a container.
+Gardeners can plant Fox Tail Agave directly in the ground or a container.
 Pots and planters are easy to move around gardens that have changing light conditions.
 When planting the Agave in the ground, homeowners should choose an area that gets plenty of sunlight.

 Gardeners should make a hole about the same depth as the container the Fox Tail Agave originally came in.
 This keeps from shocking the plant.
 Once it is in the ground, gardeners should pat fill dirt lightly around the plant and water it well.
 The same rules apply for containers or ground plots.

 - Back to genus Agave